abijeet-dhillon/swe_capstone_project/docs/logs/team-log.md

 N/A

 ### 7. Additional Context
 This week the team focused on researching and learning about data flow diagrams, which helped in the creation of our level 0 and level 1 data flow diagrams for the project.
 The main delivarables were the level 0 and level 1 data flow diagrams.
+We also discussed the differences between our data flow diagrams with other groups in class to gain a better understanding of how we could imporve our own data flow diagrams.

 ---